 Evaluation of Staff

-The board recognizes that the professional growth and evaluation of individual employees is important to improve the effectiveness and efficiency of the school district.
-Staff is expected to perform the duties identified in their job descriptions, in addition to any other responsibilities that may be assigned by their supervisor.
+The board recognizes that the professional growth and evaluation of individual employees is important to improve the effectiveness and efficiency of the district.
+Staff are expected to perform the duties identified in their contracts and/or job descriptions, in addition to any other reasonable responsibilities that may be assigned or directed by their supervisor.